Linear Quadratic Regulator#

 Connection with Lyapunov theory#

-Notice that for both the discrete- and continuous-time setting, the resulting Riccati equations look similar to the Lyapunov equations, but there some extra terms in the LQR equations.
+Notice that for both the discrete- and continuous-time setting, the resulting Riccati equations look similar to the Lyapunov equations, but there are some extra terms in the LQR equations.
 Considering the discrete-time setting for now (the continuous-time setting follows similarly), it turns out that for our closed-loop dynamics \(x_{t+1} = (A - BK_t)x_t\) where \(K_t = (B^TP_{t+1}B+R)^{-1}B^TP_{t+1}A\), then \(V(x,t) = x^TP_tx\) is a valid Lyapunov function for the closed-loop system.
 Differently put, LQR provides a constructive method for finding a valid control Lyapunov function for linear dynamics.

 Pause and think